jfrog/connect-deploy-update/README.md

 ### Inputs

-* project_key (required): The project key where the deployment will be executed.
+* project_key (required): The JFrog Connect fleet key where the deployment will be executed.
-* groups (optional): The device group names in JSON format to filter by.
+* groups (optional): The device group names in JSON format to filter by group.
 Example: ["Production", "QA"].
 * filters (optional): The filters in JSON format to define device-specific criteria.
 Each filter includes type, operand, and value.
 See device_filter below for details.
 * flow_uuid (required): The update flow UUID that specifies which flow to use.
 You can obtain the UUID from the “Update Flows” tab in the JFrog Connect web UI.
-* app_name (optional): The name of the application to be deployed (must exist in the Connect web UI).
+* app_name (optional): The name of the deployment tag to be deployed (must exist in the Connect web UI).
-* app_version (optional): The version of the application to deploy.
+* app_version (optional): The version of the deployment tag to deploy.
 * comment (optional): A brief comment to describe the purpose or details of the deployment.
 Default is Default comment.
 * parameters_mapping (optional): The mapping of parameters for the update configuration in JSON format.
 Example: {" update_param_name1": "value", "update_param_name2": "value"}.
-* token (required): The [authorization token](https://docs.connect.jfrog.io/rest-api-v2/create-access-token) for authentication.
+* token (required): The authorization token for authentication.

 ### API Request Structure

 #### device_filter

-The device_filter object defines which devices will be acted on based on the following parameters described below.
+The device_filter object defines which devices will be acted on based on the following parameters:

 #### groups